Human Performance

 Overview

-All safety records are documented and reported to the Safety & Human Performance Manager who ensures each employee meets Qualus' minimum safety training requirements.
-We also conduct regular on-site safety observations and ensure proper adherence to procedures.
+All safety records are documented and reported to the Safety and Human Performance Manager who ensures each employee meets Qualus' rigorous safety training requirements.
+We conduct regular on-site safety observations and ensure proper adherence to procedures.

-Each year the Safety & Human Performance Manager evaluates safety objectives and creates an annual safety improvement plan based on safety observations.
+Each year, the Safety and Human Performance Manager evaluates safety objectives and creates an annual safety improvement plan based on those safety observations.

-Additionally, we conduct ongoing power plant safety training and competency checks with all employees and address individual specific safety concerns.
-Based on an individual’s evaluation, the Safety & Human Performance manager may require additional power plant safety training for any employee found to be in violation of Qualus' safety standards.
+Additionally, we conduct ongoing power plant safety training and competency checks with all employees and address individual-specific safety concerns.
+Based on those individual evaluations, the Safety and Human Performance manager may require additional power plant safety training for anyone found to be in violation of Qualus' safety standards.

 Human Performance Behavioral Focus Areas

-Qualus promotes a culture where people are encouraged to do the right thing, share lessons learned when unexpected results occur and thrive in an environment with opportunities for improvement.
-To assess the health and effectiveness of our human performance culture, we’ve established four core areas of focus, also known as pillars of our business.
-These pillars include leadership, management and accountability (LMA), employee training and qualifications, systems and tools, and core processes.
+Qualus promotes a culture that encourages employees to do the right thing, share any lessons learned when unexpected results occur, and thrive in an environment with opportunities for improvement.
+To assess the health and effectiveness of our human performance culture, we’ve established four core areas of focus, which form the pillars of our business.
+These pillars include Leadership, Management, and Accountability (LMA), employee training, qualifications, systems, tools, and core processes. — this last part is confusing because systems and tools are vague unless it’s the title of something such as “Qualifications, Systems, and Tools”

 Think It